dsrednicki/associate-architect-coding-challenge-hai/Architecture.md

 We use React and TypeScript for a modular, component-based approach:

 - "Login" Component:
     - minimal functionality for username/password submission
+- "Home" Component:
+  - displays all user's available tasks
 - "Task Manager" Component:
+  - contains the CRUD-Operation on tasks
-  - fetches the user’s tasks and displays them in a UI5-based table.
+    - fetch the user's tasks and display them
+    - create a new task and display it
+    - edit an existing task and display it
+    - delete existing task and display new task list
 - Use of UI5 Web Components

 <TBE> ... </TBE>